CollinDewey/Minecraft_Lobby/README.md

 # UofL Esports Minecraft Lobby
 The lobby for the UofL Esports Minecraft Server

+# Running

+With Docker, run using the included docker-compose.yml

+# Building
 To build, you need gradle and Java JDK 17. `nix-shell -p gradle graalvm17-ce`

 Then build using gradle `gradle shadowJar`